rlaffers/eslint-plugin-xstate/docs/rules/event-names.md

 # Suggest consistent formatting of event names

-Suggest using event names formatted with the preconfigured style (MACRO_CASE, snake_case or camelCase).
+Suggest using event names formatted with the preconfigured style (MACRO_CASE, snake_case, camelCase or regex).

 # Rule Details